Sunday, 31 December 2023

 Note.
 The heron–Ardea link was pointed out to me more than a decade ago by Alison Griffith.
 I apologise to her for still not getting it into a proper publication.

-So an enigmatic reference to a heron could in principle suggest children of Odysseus and Kirke.
-It could also be less specific, linking these children to augury (ancient augurs saw a flying heron as a good omen).
+So an enigmatic reference to a heron could suggest children of Odysseus and Kirke.
+In principle it could also be less specific, linking these children to augury (ancient augurs saw a flying heron as a good omen).
 It’d be very much in keeping with Aischylos’ style to have a single passage carrying many meanings at once.
 Still, I’ll allow that this wordplay is less clear-cut.
 For the ‘excrement from on high’ wordplay, we have fragments explcitly reporting the payoff of the prophecy: we don’t have that for the heron.

 Word magic and the gods